 Australian tourists are charged a “reciprocity fee” of USD100.
 The fee must be paid prior to arrival at all ports of entry, including airports, ports and land border crossings.
 The reciprocity fee is payable online on the Argentine Migration website.
 Travellers should print the receipt and submit it to Argentine immigration authorities at the port of entry.
 Travellers who have not paid the reciprocity fee prior to arrival at an Argentine port of entry may be sent back to their port of embarkation.

-The fee is valid for multiple re-entries within a period of one year as of the date of first entry.
+The fee is valid for multiple re-entries within a period of one year as of the date of payment.
 If you plan to re-enter Argentina within this timeframe, keep a copy of your receipt.

 Australian citizens born in Argentina are exempt from the fee and should pass through the Argentine passport control line on entry in order to be exempt from the payment.
 Australian citizens holding a business visa or student visa are also exempt from payment.

 Argentina has biometric entry procedures at Ezeiza International Airport, Jorge Newbery International Airport and at the Buenos Aires ferry terminal.
 Visitors to Argentina are required to have their thumbprint scanned by an inkless device and have a digital photograph taken on arrival.

 Children under 18 years of age (as defined by local law) travelling alone or with one parent may be required to provide a letter of consent from the non-travelling parent(s) to the Argentine authorities.
 Contact the nearest Embassy or Consulate of Argentina well in advance of departure from Australia for further advice.